Sort by

 Changes to compensation

-For 2021, we had introduced Environmental, Social, Governance (ESG) related KPIs for the Short-Term Incentive Plan for 15% of its grant value.
-For 2023, an ESG-related KPIs will also be added as a fourth performance metric in the Long-Term Incentive Plan for 20% of its grant value.
+In 2021, we introduced Environmental, Social, Governance (ESG) related KPIs for the Short-Term Incentive Plan for 15% of its grant value.
+In 2023, we added an ESG-related KPI as a fourth performance metric in the Long-Term Incentive Plan for 20% of its grant value and increased the disclosure on the target achievements under our short- and long-term incentive plans.
+For 2024, the payout range for the short-term bonus has been expanded to a maximum of 150% to align with market practice.